 Their wonderful CRM (ha!) apparently had them email me a week later as well, telling me they were “very motivated” to help.
 I replied to express my disappointment with them, and never heard back.

-There’s also Jim Tidwell Ford in the area, but I was already 0/2 with Ford and Jim Tidwell had this lovely experience last time I tried to work with them, so I moved on to Audi.
+There’s also Jim Tidwell Ford in the area, but I was already 0/2 with Ford and had a poor experience with Jim Tidwell Ford in the past, so I moved on to Audi.

 Audi North Atlanta